janmurer/DataScienceToolkits/README.md

 2. **Installing Python**

-    Install by running the following command in your terminal**
+    Install by running the following command in your terminal (macoOS/Linux only - install Homebrew first, if not already installed).
+We recommend to install Python 3.12.4.

     `brew install python`